nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `delete -p INDEX`

 * Deletes the person with the specific `INDEX` in the person list.
-* The index refers to the index number shown in the currently displayed person list.
+* The `INDEX` refers to the index number shown in the currently displayed person list.
-* The index **must be a positive integer** 1, 2, 3, …
+* The `INDEX` must be a positive integer 1, 2, 3, …

 Examples:
 * `list -p` followed by `delete -p 2` deletes the 2nd person in InterNUS.